 "Language is social art" -Willard Van Orman Quine

-- What is Ekphrastic Poetry?
+- So, What is Ekphrastic Poetry?
 For as long as there have been visual artists there have been writers.
 Homer's description of the Shield of Achilles in The Iliad is one of the oldest known examples of ekphrasis.
-The word Ekphrasis translates to "description" in Greek and ekphrastic poetry is a form of creative writing describing a work of art of visual image.
+The word Ekphrasis translates to "description" in Greek and ekphrastic poetry is a form of creative writing describing a work of art or visual image.
 As the rules of poetry are always fluid, an ekphrastic poem can be inspired by a work of art rather than simply giving a creative description of the visuals.

 - Get Inspired.
 The beautiful and impressive thing about visual art is that you can find an example anywhere you go.
-The writing will come more organically if the subject is one that you are naturally drawn to.
+Ekphrastic poetry will come more organically if the subject is one that you are naturally drawn to.
 If you see a painting at the doctor's office that makes you laugh or raise your eyebrows, write about it.
 If you're (literally anywhere) in Brooklyn or your own town and you see an interesting mural, write about it.
 If you're people-watching from the window of your local coffee shop and you see someone with an interesting outfit, write about it.
 Go to an art gallery, choose any exhibit, and write about it.
 If you have a favorite picture or landmark that you remember fondly or pass every day, write about it.
 Good rule of thumb: when you see something interesting, anywhere, give yourself five minutes to write as much as you can about it, then move on.
 This will help you gather your first impressions and interpretation of the art piece.

 - Make it a Party.
 There's power in numbers, especially when it comes to ekphrastic poetry.
 Get a group of friends together, present everyone with the same piece of artwork and allow everyone time to jot down their first impressions.
 After everyone is given the chance to put those thoughts into a poem, share them with one another aloud.
 You'll be amazed at how many different narratives can stem from the same visual!
 If you've got any artist friends it might be a fun idea to create ekphrasis based off each other's work.
 Allow them to create a picture based off your poetry and vice versa.
 The same can be done between two poets as well.
 It's all about creating work and building relationships with other artists.